-Trailer parks were originally placed on the outskirts of towns and cities, and some still are, but as residential zones have expanded over the decades, many trailer parks have now been absorbed into the urban landscape.
+Trailer parks were originally placed on the outskirts of towns and cities, and some still are.
+Still, as residential zones have expanded over the decades, many trailer parks have now been absorbed into the urban landscape.

 What Are the Cons of Living in a Trailer Park?

 There are drawbacks to living in a trailer park, too.
-Some of these may be deal-breakers to you or your family, or they may not be a big concern.
+Some of these may be deal-breakers to you or your family or may not be a big concern.

 A Mobile Home in a Trailer Park Is Often Not a Good Investment